NCAR/gdex-intake-esm/README.md

-# gdex-intake-esm
+# GDEX Intake ESM catalogs

-Code used to generate the intake-esm catalogs used to access various datasets in NCAR's GDEX.
+Code used to generate the intake-esm catalogs used to access various datasets in NCAR's GDEX and examples of utilizing the generated catalogs.

 ## Overview